ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/archive-third-party-data-with-builtin-connector.md

 During the completion of this step (by following the step-by-step instructions) you'll save the connection string Uri that is generated.
 You'll use this string when creating a web app resource in Azure in Step 4.

 ## Step 4: Create a web app resource in Azure

 The next step is to create a web app resource in Azure for the Facebook Connector  For step-by-step instructions, see [Create a new web app resource in Azure](deploy-facebook-connector.md#step-4-create-a-new-web-app-resource-in-azure).

-During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps).
+During the completion of this step (by following the step-by-step instructions), you'll provide the following information (that you've copied to a text file after completing the previous steps) when creating the web app resource.

 - APISecretKey – The client secret value that you copied after creating the client secret in Step 2.
 This will be used to configure the connector service.